home // existentialism // what is existentialism

 Existentialism grapples with life’s fundamental questions, offering a lens through which to examine our place in the universe.
 Nihilism challenges the notion of inherent meaning, while the tension between engagement and detachment explores our relationship with the world.
 The concept that existence precedes essence posits that we define ourselves through our actions and choices.
 Freedom, a cornerstone of existentialist thought, emphasizes our responsibility in shaping our lives.
 Authenticity urges us to live true to ourselves, rejecting societal pressures and expectations.
 Finally, existentialist ethics navigates moral dilemmas in a world without absolute truths, encouraging individual responsibility and conscious decision-making.

-See also examples of paradoxes
+See also three laws of robotics

 These interconnected ideas form the foundation of existentialist philosophy, inviting us to confront life’s complexities head-on.